 - 14/15/16 – Goal Completion time/messages/taps: Chatbots need to provide a seamless and efficient experience and they have plenty of substitutes such as company’s web pages or apps.
 Minimizing the effort to complete a goal can improve user experience.

 - 17- Fallback Rate (FBR): No robot is perfect; therefore chatbots are expected to fail sometimes, but what really matters is those failures happen regularly or in some extreme cases.
 Fallback Rate captures that information.
 This is the percentage of times our chatbot failed or experienced a near-failure situation.
 Our aim is to minimize this since we need a chatbot that replaces humans such as customer service representatives, salespeople, and call center people.
-When experience a high fallback rate, it might be right to try finding new data sources or training sets for improving the performance.
+When experiencing a high fallback rate, it might be right to try finding new data sources or training sets for improving the performance.
 Fallback rate can be examined in three categories:

 - Confusion Rate: Bot may not understand the question that the user is asking or the vice versa.
 Confusion triggers are a valuable indicator of how and where a chatbot needs to be improved.
 It also provides insights into the quality of the customer experience.